SAP/spartacus-docs/_pages/dev/best-practises/best-practises.md

 - [{% assign linkedpage = site.pages | where: "name", "extending-best-practices.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/best-practises/extending-best-practices.md %})
 - [{% assign linkedpage = site.pages | where: "name", "styles-best-practices.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/dev/best-practises/styles-best-practices.md %})

-All of the above instructions are only suggestions for the best approach to use Spartacus from the core team members.
+All of the above instructions are only suggestions on how to use Spartacus from the core team members.